BAMeScience/workshop_neural_nets/Readme.md

 To get everything going, it is recommended to clone this repository and install all packages with the provided .toml file.
 Thereto, open the terminal (VDI/Linux) or the command prompt (Windows).
 In the terminal:
 - Navigate to your designated project path (`cd PROJECTPATH`) and create a new folder (`mkdir FOLDERNAME`)
-- Clone this repository using `git clone https://github.com/BAMeScience/workshop_neural_nets.git` or download the repository by hand and unzip in the new folder
+- Enter the new folder with `cd FOLDERNAME` and clone this repository using `git clone https://github.com/BAMeScience/workshop_neural_nets.git` or download the repository by hand and unzip in the new folder
 - In the terminal, from your project path, execute `cd workshop_neural_nets` (you are now in the workshop folder)
 - Install uv if it is not already installed (`python -m pip install uv`)
 - Create .venv and install the locked dependencies by simply executing `uv sync --locked`.
 If this message shows up: "The lockfile at `uv.lock` needs to be updated, but `--locked` was provided.
 To update the lockfile, run `uv lock`", run `uv lock` followed by `uv sync --locked` to install all packages.